tufanbarisyildirim/gonginx/GUIDE.md

 ----
 ### Config
-Config package is representation of any context, directive or their parameters in golang.
-So basically they are models and also AST。
+The `config` package models contexts and directives in Go and forms the AST.

 #### ```func (c *Config) FindDirectives(directiveName string) []IDirective```
 FindDirectives finds all directives with the given name.